tomcat118/REACT-PROJECTS/Music_app/README.md

 ## Instruction on reading the codes and programming the website app

 ### Display SongCards
+Discover.jsx, in Songcard section, for each song in the data, create a songcard component

 ### fetch data from RapidAPI ShaZam Core
+register for rapidAPI and shazam core, generate code snippets and copy to a js file wraps around routers with <Provder store ={store}> in the index.html add a reducer in store.js a shazamAPI
+Then display the logo images, titles, and the Song Artist in each songcard

 ### allow music to play and pause
+in SongCard.jsx

 ### music player
+view the componenets inside Musicplayer folder to see details
+### side bar

 ### Search Bar (search engine)